-If you’re searching for a safe, natural alternative to sleeping medications or anti-anxiety medications, L-Theanine might be the solution for you.
+If you’re searching for a safe, natural alternative to sleeping medications or would like to find mood support, L-Theanine might be the solution for you.
 L-Theanine is a natural ingredient found in teas that can help you unwind and get ready for a good night’s sleep.
 L-Theanine can also help you de-stress after a long, hard day.
 Let’s explore how this simple and natural ingredient can do so much for you.

 L-Theanine occurs in tea leaves and is an amino acid.
 Have you ever had that calm feeling after drinking tea?
 Maybe it’s the tea ritual, the warmth of a hot beverage, or the way tea makes you slow down to drink it and take a break from your day—but more than likely, it’s the L-Theanine in the tea that is helping you feel much calmer.